Using SimFactory

 To run the tests using a queuing system:

-sim command_create-submit mytests --testsuite --procs 2
+sim command_create-submit mytests --testsuite --cores 2

 You can use all the usual SimFactory commands and option for creating, running and submitting simulations.
 By default, the entire test suite is run.
 If you want to run only specific tests, you can additionally use the --select-tests option.
 You can give this option a test name (ending in .par), an arrangement name or a thorn specification in the form <arrangement>/<thorn>.

-sim command_create-run mytests --testsuite --procs 2 --select-tests ML_BSSN_sgw3d.par
+sim command_create-run mytests --testsuite --cores 2 --select-tests ML_BSSN_sgw3d.par

 Whether run using command_create-run or command_create-submit, a summary.log file will be created in mytests/TEST/<config>/summary.log.
 Note that for some machines, you may need to use --ppn-used to run on the correct number of processors.
 Note that many of the tests will only run on 1 or 2 processes.